Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 Length 670mm : Diameter 163mm : Weight 5.5Kg : Optics 8/6 (3ED) : f5.6 - f32 : Drop in Filter 52mm : Units Manufactured 3004 - 1986 2005 : Serial Sequence 200001 - 203004 DSLR full frame lenses today are just paperweights according to couch potato online photography reviewers.
 Well, they maybe correct on certain lens designs and brands, but one lens that still gets the shots, is the 1986-05 Nikon Nikkor 800 5.6 AIS prime.
 I've probably tested this particular lens in more different extreme climatic conditions than most photo-bloggers could ever dream of experiencing.
 The classic 800mm 5.6 AIS has certainly surpassed all rugged overland travel and transit journeys, and has never failed - not once above +50C to below -33C.
 No melted or seized womb thread grease, no fungus issues, and no front cracked element due to extreme subzero temps.
 This lens gets a 10/10 rating for reliability within extreme environments.

-Slow moving subjects, landscapes, and stationary subjects using the 800 5,6 manual focus lens is certainly not difficult.
+Slow moving subjects, landscapes, and stationary subjects using the 800 5,6 manual focus lens is not difficult.
 When having no required time limit to manually re-focus, or to quickly change settings makes this lens shine.
 Using a stable tripod is imperative to hold the 6.5 kilo weight (lens and body), including a reliable tripod head that's easy to work with.
 I've personally been using a Wimberley WH-200 head with this lens with positive results.
 All images on this page are low res only.

 The Nikkor 5.6 ED-IF AIS was manufactured from 1986-2005 with 3007 units produced.
 The 800 5.6 in 2020s is considered an old horse.
 The lens, like many other classic manual focus lenses can accommodate a dandelion chip if need be.
 This particular chip is designed to fit most manual focus lenses of makes and designs.
-I would personally recommend this lens to anyone who's thinking to upgrade from smaller prime lenses, and who are able to tolerate manual focusing.
+I would personally recommend this lens to anyone who's thinking to upgrade from smaller prime lenses, and able to tolerate manual focusing.
 Mint condition Nikkor 800 5.6 AIS lenses can still be purchased online through Japanese eBay sellers, or KEH used camera gear USA.
 Images on this page (all low res) were taken with the 800 5.6 with D3 and D3S 12 MP bodies.

 Landscape long shots at different locations @15-20km — 800 5.6 ED AIS & D3S 12 MP